FuelsEurope

 19 Jun 2020

-Their ask — FuelsEurope wants the strategy to prioritize risk-based rather than hazard-based assessment of chemicals.
+Message — FuelsEurope wants the strategy to prioritize risk-based rather than hazard-based assessment of chemicals.
 They call for regulatory stability, reduced administrative burden, and adapted testing methods for complex petroleum substances.
 They emphasize that regulatory decisions should consider economic trade-offs and competitiveness impacts.1234

-How it helps them — This would reduce regulatory restrictions on petroleum products and lower compliance costs.56
+Why — This would reduce regulatory restrictions on petroleum products and lower compliance costs.56

-Who loses — Citizens lose stronger protections from hazardous chemicals in widespread production and use.7
+Impact — Citizens lose stronger protections from hazardous chemicals in widespread production and use.7

 FuelsEurope welcomes sector-specific poison centre notification rules